What Exactly is a Paracord Survival Bracelet?

 Why a “550 Cord Bracelet”?

-This comes from the fact that parachute cord is strong and versatile.
-Parachute cord, paracord, para-cord or 550 cord are all names to describe a lightweight nylon kernmantle rope originally used as suspension lines of U.S. parachutes.
-The 550 cord consists of a 32 strand woven nylon outer sheath with an inner core of seven, 2 ply nylon yarns.
+This comes from the fact that the parachute cord is strong and versatile.
+Parachute cord, paracord, para-cord, or 550 cord are all names to describe a lightweight nylon kernmantle rope originally used as suspension lines of U.S. parachutes.
+The 550 cord consists of a 32 strand woven nylon outer sheath with an inner core of seven 2-ply nylon yarns.

 All of my products are made in the U.S.A. with mil-spec MIL-C-5040H type III requirement cord and have a minimum breaking strength of 550 pounds (that’s where the 550 comes from).
-My cord comes from the same U.S. factory that is a government contractor to supply the military, so quality is assured.
+In addition, my cord comes from the same U.S. factory, a government contractor that supplies the military, so quality is assured.

 What are the uses for a Paracord Bracelet?